EduardoJM/Image-Comparer/README.md

 ### Add reference for JavaScript and CSS

-Includes the image comparer css and javascript (materialize is not required for the component).
+Includes the image comparer css and javascript.

 ```html
 <!DOCTYPE html>